Low-density parity-check representation of fault-tolerant quantum circuits: Example: Transversal stabiliser circuits of Calderbank-Shor-Steane codes

 \subsection{Physical-qubit circuit}

-In this section, we directly give the LDPC code representing a physical-qubit circuit that realises the logical-qubit circuit $\mathbf{a}$.
+In this section, we directly give the LDPC code representing a physical circuit that realises the logical circuit $\mathbf{a}$.
 The explanation will be given in the next section.
-Here, we show that the LDPC code of the physical-qubit circuit is in a simple form depending on the LDPC code of the logical-qubit circuit.
+Here, we show that the LDPC code of the physical circuit is in a simple form depending on the LDPC code of the logical circuit.